wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 2. Activate the plugin by clicking the WordPress 'Plugins' menu item (located on the left column of the WordPress Dashboard), and then clicking the 'Activate' link located below the 'AlphaOmega Captcha & Anti-Spam Filter' item.

-3. Installing Upgrades: To upgrade from versions 1.0 ~ 1.4, you must first 'Deactivate' and 'Delete' your current plugin prior to installing the latest version as described above in Step 1.
+3. Installing Upgrades: To upgrade from versions 1.0 ~ 1.4, you must first 'Deactivate' and then 'Delete' your current plugin prior to installing the latest version as described above in Step 1.
 For other versions, when you receive automatic notification by WordPress of an upgrade, select to install the upgrade when prompted.

 == Configuration / Settings ==